zelvamaty/ipk25-chat-client/README.md

  ## Implementation details <a name="implementation"></a>
-  Everything starts in the `Main` function of the program where we call method from class `Chat` called `BeginChatting`(this method accepts the input arguments).
-From here we call the method `ParseArguments` ( from class `ArgumentParsing`) to process input arguments.
+  - Everything starts in the `Main` function of the program where we call method from class `Chat` called `BeginChatting`(this method accepts the input arguments).
+From here we call the method `ParseArguments` located in the `ArgumentParsing` class to process input arguments.
-  Depending on the chosen transport protocol, we set the `chat` variable (from interface `IChatProtocol`).
-This interface defines methods used by both protocols, classes `Udp` and `Tcp`  inherit from this Interface.
+  We use the `IChatProtocol` interface to define the methods that both Tcp and Udp share.
+The `Udp` and `Tcp` classes implement this interface, and depending on which protocol is selected, we create an instance of the appropriate class.
   After this point we move to method `Fsm` located in the `Chat` class.
 States switch based on the user input/server messages.
-In various states of the FSM, `chat.` methods are called to parse user input and incoming server messages.
+Depending on the current state of the FSM, the program executes methods to process user input and parse incoming messages from the server.

   FSM states:
   - Start ------> waiting for /auth {username} {secret} {displayname} from user input
   - Auth ------> parse the REPLY message, if  OK -> go to Open